W5RTC/TechSupport/README.md

-#### This TestOnNeed Repository is dedicated for technical support.
+#### This Repository is dedicated for technical support.
 TestOnNeed cusomters, partners and associates can download the software, user manual, raise defects etc.

 Thank you for partnering with us!